CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 boolBenchInput/14          15.6 us         15.6 us       178741
 ```

-Our performance using an `imul` to conditionally add a value to `sink` is faster than the case where we're always adding the same constant (42) using `lea` instructions.
+Our performance using an `imul` to conditionally add a value to `sink` is faster than the case where we're always adding the same constant, 41, that the compiler cleverly added using multiple `lea` instructions.
 Looks like we found at least one scenario where clever choices by the compiler are slower than the straight-forward solution.

 ## Data-Size-Dependant Performance

-We just saw how the compiler's knowledge of the value of constant can change both the generated assembly and performance of an application.
+We just saw how the compiler's knowledge of a value can change both the generated assembly and performance of an application.
 Unsurprisingly, the data types we use can have a similar effect.
 One thing to consider is the space they take up.
-Let's look at the size of a 2^12 vector (our largest vector size for our benchmarks) storing booleans, chars, and integers.
+Let's look at the size of a 2^12 vector storing booleans, chars, and integers.
 Here are some results I collected on my machine.

 ```
 std::vector<bool> w/ 4096 elements = 512B!